phist210/game-of-life/README.md

 ## Execution

-Download/clone this repository and, using your preferred browser, navigate to the the index.html.
+Download/clone this repository and, using your preferred browser, navigate to DIRECTORY/index.html.
 After plotting out a shape, run the game.